ikranw/AiSL/homework-uploads/individual-contracts/warsame-contract.md

 in programming as well.
 This will help us in programming our project.
 Lastly, the AI Principles and Applications course taught us AI fundamentals and algorithms used by AI, which will help us understand how to use an LLM to construct ASL sentence structure from English sentence structure.

 My co-op experiences were Cybersecurity Engineer, Business Analyst, and Infrastructure Engineer all at Marathon Petroleum.
 I developed technical skills in python, powershell, sql, and more.
 I developed non-technical skills like communication, teamwork, collaboration, and more.
 I acquired those skills through projects, work tasks, presentations, and being in a team.
 I expect to apply them in this project by working efficiently in a team and using python and/or sql if needed.
 My co-op experiences will allow me to manage my time and break down this project into deliverables on a realistic timeline.

 I am passionate about this project because it is close to home.
-I am a Hard-of-Hearing person who requires hearing aids to hear almost as well as a hearing person can.
+I am a Hard-of-Hearing individual who requires hearing aids to hear almost as well as a hearing person can.
 So, in high school I took American Sign Language courses for 3 years to better understand Deaf culture and learn how to sign.
 There were not a lot of resources for me to continue to develop a deeper understanding after school, so this idea came to life.
 It will help ASL learners to gain more